katiesmillie/katiesmillie.com/about.md

 Hi, I'm Katie.

-I recently finished attending the <a href="http://sfpc.io/"> School for Poetic Computation </a> and I blogged about my adventures <a href="http://sfpc.katiesmillie.com/">here.</a>
+I'm currently seeking an internship or an entry level job as a mobile developer.

-With the rest of my summer I am teaching myself Swift and loving it so far.
-I built my first iOS app called <a href="http://twitter.com/helloroundtrip">RoundTrip</a>, which will soon be available in beta via TestFlight.
-I'm interested in finding a role as a mobile engineer this fall.
+This summer I've been teaching myself Swift and loving it so far.
+I built my first iOS app called <a href="http://twitter.com/helloroundtrip">RoundTrip</a>, which will soon be available in the app store.

+In the spring, I attended the <a href="http://sfpc.io/"> School for Poetic Computation </a> and I blogged about my adventures <a href="http://sfpc.katiesmillie.com/">here.</a>

 Aside from coding and art projects I run a lot, I practice yoga, I just started a sci-fi book club, and sometimes, I know <a href="https://instagram.com/p/zUvaxNno4W">my way around a kitchen</a>.

-I have some limited availability for product consulting and user research, so please get in touch!
+I also have some limited availability for product consulting and user research, so please get in touch!

 ![me]({{ site.url }}/assets/images/katie_sfpc.png)